Mallory’s fiction writing career is criminal...but in a nice way. He is the

 of the Second Mrs. Watson, which are short story collections, and the

-other series character is “Scotty,” an eleven-year old detective whose adventures
+other series characters are "“Scotty,"” an eleven-year old detective whose adventures

 including My Sherlock Holmes, The Mammoth Book of Legal Thrillers,

-and The Mammoth Book of New Jules Verne Adventures.
-His story “Curiosity
+Death and the Detective, and The Mammoth Book of New Jules Verne Adventures.
+His story “"Curiosity

 The Hidden Years), was named a Distinguished Mystery Story of 2004 by